 Many of the initiatives completed as part of the college's most recent Strategic Directions Plan directly relate to improving outcomes for course completion, certificate completion, degrees awarded, transfer, licensure examination pass rates, and employment rates for career and technical education.
-Some of these include:
+Some of these include the following:

-- SD 1.3 Increase CTE certificate/degree options by three new programs - SD 1.6 Establish at least five full certificates programs in rural communities - SD 1.9 Increase support services for online instruction - SD 1.10 Increase entry-level tech instruction for all students to help them navigate the landscape of tools on campus - SD 1.11 Expand academic support services for inmate scholars - SD 1.12 Establish and expand student support services in rural communities - SD 1.13 Establish and expand student support services in satellite sites - SD 2.4 Increase the number of students participating in Summer Bridge by 15% - SD 2.5 Increase number of first time students who have a comprehensive education plan by the end of their first primary term by 15% - SD 2.6 Increase number of first time students who have an abbreviated education plan prior to their first primary term by 15% - SD 2.7 Increase the percentage of transfer-level English completion in the first year - SD 2.8 Increase the percentage of transfer-level Math completion in the first year - SD 2.9 Successfully implement the Program Mapper - SD 2.10 Increase the percentage of first-time students who attempt 15 units during their first semester - SD 2.11 Increase the percentage of first-time students who attempt 30 units during their first year
+- SD 1.3 Increase CTE certificate/degree options by three new programs - SD 1.6 Establish at least five full certificates programs in rural communities - SD 1.9 Increase support services for online instruction - SD 1.10 Increase entry-level tech instruction for all students to help them navigate the landscape of tools on campus - SD 1.11 Expand academic support services for inmate scholars - SD 1.12 Establish and expand student support services in rural communities - SD 1.13 Establish and expand student support services in satellite sites - SD 2.4 Increase the number of students participating in Summer Bridge by 15% - SD 2.5 Increase number of first-time students who have a comprehensive education plan by the end of their first primary term by 15% - SD 2.6 Increase number of first-time students who have an abbreviated education plan prior to their first primary term by 15% - SD 2.7 Increase the percentage of transfer-level English completion in the first year - SD 2.8 Increase the percentage of transfer-level math completion in the first year - SD 2.9 Successfully implement the Program Mapper - SD 2.10 Increase the percentage of first-time students who attempt 15 units during their first semester - SD 2.11 Increase the percentage of first-time students who attempt 30 units during their first year

-- SD 2.13 Increase number of current and returning students who have an approved comprehensive educational plan in their degree audit system (Degreeworks or Starfish) by 15%. - SD 2.14 Implement a process whereby students are automatically awarded certificates they have earned - SD 2.17 Develop MOU with transfer partner, CSUB, to establish agreement for faculty at the two institutions to develop four-year templates. - SD 2.18 Increase student exposure to top transfer institutions by pathway Additionally, the student support services redesign toward completion coaching communities within each pathway and affinity group (explained in detail in QFE #2) ensures students receive the comprehensive support needed to achieve these various outcomes.
+- SD 2.13 Increase number of current and returning students who have an approved comprehensive educational plan in their degree audit system (Degreeworks or Starfish) by 15% - SD 2.14 Implement a process whereby students are automatically awarded certificates they have earned - SD 2.17 Develop MOU with transfer partner, CSUB, to establish agreement for faculty at the two institutions to develop four-year templates - SD 2.18 Increase student exposure to top transfer institutions by pathway Additionally, the projects outlined in the Quality Focus Essays demonstrate the college's continuous efforts toward reaching and surpassing its floor standards and stretch goals.